Whistle was discontinued Aug 2025, servers offline. Tractive is the default replacement — DOG 6 has 4G LTE in 150+ countries from $5/month.

 There’s no comparison left to make.
 Whistle was discontinued on August 31, 2025, when Tractive acquired the brand and shut down all Whistle hardware and services.
-If you arrived here searching for which tracker to buy, the answer is straightforward: Tractive won by default, and its current hardware is genuinely better than what Whistle offered at the end.
+If you arrived here searching for which tracker to buy, the answer is simple: Tractive won by default, and its current hardware is better than what Whistle offered at the end.

 This page used to be a head-to-head comparison.
 We’ve rewritten it to document what happened and help former Whistle owners (and new buyers) make the right choice in 2026.